 Dress Code As Per The Functions:

-Various functions held around the nuptials are varied.
-It is advisable to wear outfits that are appropriate for the occasion.
-From strictly traditional ensembles to new-age designer wear- your outfit selection should depend on the function and socially acceptable dress codes.
+Functions held around the nuptials are varied, following cultural nuances in all their glory.
+It is advisable to wear outfits that are modest and appropriate for the occasion.
+From strictly traditional ensembles to new-age contemporary wear- your outfit selection should depend on the function and socially acceptable dress codes.

 Ganesh Puja/ Tilak